Diophantine tori and nonselfadjoint inverse spectral problems: Introduction

 Let $M$ denote either $\mathbf{R}^2$ or a compact, real analytic manifold of dimension 2, and let $\tw M$ denote a complexification of $M$, which is $\mathbf{C}^2$ in the Euclidean case, and a Grauert tube of $M$ in the compact analytic 2-manifold case.

-We study operators of the form $P_\epsilon = P + i\epsilon Q$, where $P,Q$ are analytic $h$-pseudodifferential operators on $M$ with principal symbols $p,q$, respectively, and $P$ is self adjoint.
+We study operators of the form $P_\epsilon = P + i\epsilon Q$, where $P,Q$ are analytic $h$-pseudodifferential operators on $M$ with principal symbols $p,q$, respectively, and $P$ is selfadjoint.
 The principal symbol of $P_\epsilon$ is then $p + i\epsilon q$, where $p$ is real.
-We will also make a non-degeneracy assumption on $\Re q$, but we do not require $Q$ to be selfadjoint.
+We will also make a non-degeneracy assumption on $\Real q$, but we do not require $Q$ to be selfadjoint.

-Consider a Lagrangian torus $\Lambda$, contained in an energy surface $p\inv(0) \sub T^*M$, which is invariant with respect to the Hamilton flow of $p$ and satisfies a Diophantine condition (see section \ref{dyn}).
+Consider a Lagrangian torus $\Lambda$, contained in an energy surface $p^{-1}(0) \cap T^*M$, which is invariant with respect to the Hamilton flow of $p$ and satisfies a Diophantine condition (see section \ref{dyn}).
 For simplicity, we will assume:

 This implies that in a neighborhood of $\Lambda$ the energy surface is foliated by invariant Lagrangian tori.